YTTM/SceneFromGIS-wiki/README.md

 ## About License

+* The software is under GPL-3.0 license.
-The wiki, and tutorial are all right reserved.
+* The wiki, and tutorials are all right reserved.